fdabl/fdabl.github.io/menu/talks.md

 *If you are interested in a workshop on any of the topics below, do not hesitate to reach out.*

 ## 2023
+Climate Beliefs and Climate Action by Academics.
+Talk at the Society for Environmental, Population, and Conservation Psychology Annual Online Conference.
+October, 2023.

 Large-scale Investigation of Climate Action by Academics.
 Talk at the International Conference on Environmental Psychology.
 Aarhus, Denmark, June, 2023.

 Climate Crisis Globally and in Africa: Causes, Consequences, and Responses (together with [Dr. Marthe Wens](https://twitter.com/MartheWens)).
 Invited Talk at PharmAccess Foundation, Amsterdam, June, 2023. [[Slides]({{ site.url }}/assets/talks/PharmAccess-Talk.pdf)]